BelaPlatform/bela_newBlog/docs/_posts/2017-01-18-auralfabric.markdown

 Here are some pointers that came from the process of working with the conductive thread:

 * Two traces should never be too close to one another or they will trigger false readings by shorting together.
-* The flow from the conductive top area should reach the capacitive board without encountering too much resistance from the fabric, or from making the path too long.
-I measured with a multimeter how well the stitches chosen for the underlying soft circuit would perform on this particular fabric.
-A backing fabric too thick, or a line of stitches too distant from each other can create discontinuities.
-It’s alway better to measure this on some samples before embroidering the final one as the particular materials and threads you use can behave very differently, and to avoid wasting time and material.
+* A multimeter comes in handy to verify the continuity of the circuit.
+In order to avoid wasting time and material, it’s alway better to check for continuity on some samples before embroidering the final one as the particular materials and threads in use can behave very differently.
 * Be patient and carefully design your circuit according to the intended position of the capacitive boards.
 For example, I decided to place the two of them (to allow for 24 separate readings) in the top corners of the fabric.

 ## Connecting with Bela: